monoscope-tech/apitoolkit-landing/blog/5-common-api-issues-and-how-to-fix-them/index.md

 #### Fix:

-- Employ applications such as [OpenTelemetry](https://opentelemetry.io/) and [APItoolkit](https://monoscope.tech/) to monitor and display errors in real-time.
-APItoolkit offers functionality beyond error tracking; it allows for the creation of customized monitors and provides notifications for any issues before users become aware of them.
+- Employ applications such as [OpenTelemetry](https://opentelemetry.io/) and [monoscope](https://monoscope.tech/) to monitor and display errors in real-time. monoscope offers functionality beyond error tracking; it allows for the creation of customized monitors and provides notifications for any issues before users become aware of them.

 - Craft informative error notifications that include specific error codes, detailed explanations, and potential resolutions.
 Ensure these messages are clear and helpful, guiding users towards understanding and addressing the issue effectively.